Odle Middle School: Academics

-Odle's Mission

-Odle Middle School aims to "empower all students academically, socially, and emotionally in a welcoming, equitable, and safe environment, so they can grow as critical thinkers, problem solvers, and responsible members of local and global communities, “ based on their website.

 AL Program

 The AL program at Odle is part of the Advance Placement program offered in the Bellevue School District for grades 2 through 12.

 GT is a selective program; applicants must have a minimum score of 144 on the Cognitive Abilities Test.
 Reading and Quantitative scores must be of the 90th percentile or higher, one of which must be at or above the 97th percentile.

 High school extension

 The high school AL program extends the science, English and social studies classes further in the International Baccalaureate (IB) program at Interlake High School.
 In the IB program, AL students complete the IB diploma during 10th and 11th grade, rather than the usual 11th and 12th grade.

 Extracurriculars

 Rocketry

 In 2016, Odle Middle School's rocketry club sponsored three teams in the Team America Rocketry Challenge (TARC).
 In the competition's qualifying round, two of the teams placed in the top 100 teams in the nation, earning them a spot at the TARC national finals, the third team placed as a second alternate.
 One of the teams, the Odle Middle School "Space Potatoes," won the 2016 Team America Rocketry Challenge, earning more than $20,000 in prizes and scholarships and a trip to London to compete in the International Rocketry Challenge.
 The team went on to win International Rocketry Challenge at the Farnborough International Airshow on July 15, besting the top student rocketry teams from the United Kingdom, France and Japan.